emergentworks/curriculum/webdev/supplemental.md

 [JavaScript30](https://javascript30.com)

+> Note: This is actually part of the practice section of [DOM MANIPULATION AND EVENTS](https://www.theodinproject.com/lessons/foundations-dom-manipulation-and-events)
+> in The Odin Project curriculum

 These are well done tutorials from Wes Bos, a very good instructor.
 Many of his classes are purchases, but these little tutorials are free, fun, and result in very nice, demo web sites.
 Along the way, you'll learn a few tricks,